Democracy in Mexico: Second term and extensions

-Diaz's second term marked the "first effective and long-lasting dictatorship to emerge in Mexico since the advent of independence" through a series of anti-democratic moves.
-Every candidate that wished to be elected or re-elected had to obtain Diaz's approval.
+Díaz's second term marked the "first effective and long-lasting dictatorship to emerge in Mexico since the advent of independence" through a series of anti-democratic moves.
+Every candidate that wished to be elected or re-elected had to obtain Díaz's approval.
 The dictator barred the election of any of his opponents to congress, making the institution nothing more than a rubber stamp.
-At Diaz's urging, the congress approved amendments that made it possible for Diaz to run for re-election if the population wished him to do so.
+At Díaz's urging, the congress approved amendments that made it possible for him to run for re-election if the population wished him to do so.
 The constitution was also amended to extend the president's terms for six years.
-With these reforms, Diaz was successfully re-elected in 1888, 1892, 1898, 1904, and 1910.
-Diaz also undertook several measures to silence his opposition during this time—he limited freedom of the press, used a reinforced military to put down dissenters and rebellions, and shifted government officials constantly to ensure they did not develop a following that could oppose him.
-Diaz's undemocratic actions were never challenged by academia as universities acted as a safe haven for the privileged and wealthy, who largely benefited economically under Diaz's rule.
+With these reforms, Díaz was successfully re-elected in 1888, 1892, 1898, 1904, and 1910.
+Díaz also undertook several measures to silence his opposition during this time—he limited freedom of the press, used a reinforced military to put down dissenters and rebellions, and shifted government officials constantly to ensure they did not develop a following that could oppose him.
+Díaz's undemocratic actions were never challenged by academia as universities acted as a safe haven for the privileged and wealthy, who largely benefited economically under Díaz's rule.

 The Creelman Interview and potential for regime change

 The extended rule of Díaz seemed to likely to end in 1908, when, in the Creelman Interview, the dictator announced Mexico was ready for a democracy and that he would not seek re-election.
 Francisco Madero, a wealthy landowner, took this opportunity to run for the presidency on an anti-re-electionist, pro-democracy platform.
 Madero, unlike any candidate before him, toured the entire nation advocating for his platform, creating the first modern political campaign in Mexico's history.
-Diaz, nonetheless, went against his word and also ran for the presidency.
-Shortly before the elections, Diaz ordered Madero's arrest, and on election day, Diaz won in a landslide.
+Díaz, nonetheless, went against his word and also ran for the presidency.
+Shortly before the elections, Díaz ordered Madero's arrest, and on election day, Díaz won in a landslide.
 This outraged the vast majority of the population.
 Madero managed to escape from prison and published the Plan de San Luis Potosí, calling for people to fight to re-instill democratic principles in the nation, thus catalyzing the Mexican Revolution.